Chapter 27 The Moment of Revelation

 People often ask about the significance of the five days and three weeks.
 Are they just periods drawn out of the blue?
 No, while they aren’t definite dates they reflect an accumulation of feedback from over the years.
 About five days after stopping is when the ex-user ceases to have the addiction as the main occupation of their mind.
-Most ex-users experience revelation around this period, generally in stressful or social situations that at once point weren’t able to be coped with or enjoyable without a harem visit.
-You suddenly realise that not only you’re enjoying or coping with it, but the thought of porn has never even occurred to you.
+Most ex-users experience revelation around this period, generally in stressful or social situations that at one point they weren’t able to cope with or weren’t enjoyable without a harem visit.
+You suddenly realise that not only are you enjoying or coping with it, but the thought of porn has never even occurred to you.
 From that point it’s usually plain sailing.
 That’s when you know you’re free.

 It’s both mine and the experience of many others attempting to stop using the willpower method that around the three week period is when most serious attempts to stop fail.
 What usually happens is that after about three weeks you sense you’ve lost the desire to watch porn.
 You need to prove this to yourself, so you hop on the browser to visit your harem.
 It feels weird, proving you’ve kicked it.
 But in the process you’re greased the DeltaFosB water slide thanks to the fresh dopamine rush, what your body has been craving for the last three weeks.
 As soon as you finish the deed, the dopamine starts to leave your body.
 A little voice reappears, “You haven’t kicked it, you want another one.”